Real1tyy/Prisma-Calendar/docs-site/docs/features/recurring-dsl.md

 **Inheritance**: All frontmatter properties, complete file content, exact formatting.
 Only `Start`/`End` dates and `RRuleID` are adjusted automatically.

 **Frontmatter Propagation**: Changes to custom frontmatter properties (Category, Priority, Status, etc.) in the source event automatically propagate to all existing physical instances.
+The system intelligently detects three types of changes (added, modified, deleted) and can accumulate multiple rapid changes within a configurable debounce window.
+Time-related and system-managed properties (Start, End, Date, RRule, RRuleID, Source, etc.) are never propagated to preserve instance-specific timing and system integrity.

+### Propagation Modes

-Time-related and system-managed properties are never propagated.
-This feature is enabled by default and can be toggled in Settings → Calendar → Recurring Events.
+You can control how frontmatter changes are propagated in Settings → Calendar → Recurring Events:

+1. **Automatic Propagation**: Changes are automatically applied to all physical instances without confirmation.
+Multiple rapid changes within the debounce window are accumulated and merged together.

+2. **Ask Before Propagating**: A confirmation modal appears showing all accumulated changes (added, modified, deleted properties) with their old and new values.
+You can review the changes before confirming or canceling the propagation.

+3. **Both Disabled**: Frontmatter changes are not propagated to instances.
+Each instance maintains its own independent frontmatter.

+### How Propagation Works

+1. When you modify frontmatter in a source recurring event, the system detects the changes by comparing the current frontmatter with the previous state.

+2. If multiple changes occur within the debounce window, they are accumulated and merged together.
+For example:
+   - Change 1: `Category: "Work"` → `Category: "Personal"`
+   - Change 2: `Priority: 1` → `Priority: 2`
+   - Change 3: Add `Status: "In Progress"`
+   - Result: All three changes are merged and propagated together

+3. If a property is changed and then reverted to its original value within the debounce window, that change is automatically removed from the propagation (no unnecessary update).

+4. The system only propagates the specific changes detected, preserving any instance-specific properties that weren't changed in the source.

+5. If "Ask before propagating" is enabled, a modal shows all accumulated changes before applying them.
+If "Propagate frontmatter to instances" is enabled, changes are applied automatically after the debounce delay.

+📖 See [Frontmatter Propagation Settings](../configuration#frontmatter-propagation) for detailed configuration options including debounce delay and excluded properties.

 ### Start Date as Calculation Point